 Advice from our Editors: Revising the Dissertation into a Monograph

-Palgrave Macmillan accepts proposals based on PhD dissertations, even those that have been made available online.
+Palgrave Macmillan will consider submissions containing material that has previously formed part of a PhD or other academic thesis including those that have been made publicly available according to the requirements of the institution awarding the qualification.
 Prospective authors should bear in mind that every PhD thesis will need to undergo rigorous revision in order to be published as a monograph with our press.
 To help with this revision, our editors have put together the following advice:

 How do I go about planning the revisions and when should I start?